 (e) Familiarisation Programme of Independent Directors

 The Independent Directors have been updated with their roles rights andresponsibilities in the Company by specifying them in their appointment letter along withnecessary documents reports and internal policies to enable them to familiarise with theCompany's procedures and practices.
 The Company endeavours through presentations atregular intervals to familiarise the Independent Directors with the strategy operationsand functioning of the Company and also with changes in the regulatory environment havinga significant impact on the operations of the Company and the pharmaceutical industry as awhole.
-Site visits to various plant locations and CSR sites are organized for theDirectors to enable them to understand the operations of and CSR activities carried out bythe Company.
+Site visits to various plant locations and CSR sites get organized for theDirectors to enable them to understand the operations of and CSR activities carried out bythe Company.
 The Independent Directors also meet with senior management team of theCompany in informal gatherings.
-During the FY 2017-18 the Company has conducted 12programs for familiarising the Directors for a total duration of 9 hours and 25 minutes.
+During the year 2019-20 the Company has conducted 12programs for familiarising the Directors for a total duration of 9 hours 50 minutes.

 On cumulative basis since 1st April 2015 the Company has conducted 60programs for familiarising the Directors for a total duration of 52 hours and 45 minutes.